McMurdo Sound: Wildlife

-Antarctic penguins, emperor penguins, and Adélie penguins live in and around the sound The Weddell seal, leopard seal, and crabeater seal have been spotted, as well as Orcas.
+Antarctic penguins, emperor penguins, and Adélie penguins live in and around the sound.
+The Weddell seal, leopard seal, and crabeater seal have been spotted, as well as orcas.

-Strategic Importance
+Strategic importance

-McMurdo Sound's role as a strategic waterway dates back to early 20th century Antarctic exploration.
-British explorers Ernest Shackleton and Robert Scott built bases on the sound's shoreline as jumping-off points for their overland expeditions to the South Pole.
+McMurdo Sound's role as a strategic waterway dates back to early 20th-century Antarctic exploration.
+British explorers Ernest Shackleton and Robert Scott built bases on the Sound's shoreline for their overland expeditions to the South Pole.

 McMurdo Sound's logistic importance continues today.
-Aircraft transporting cargo and passengers land upon frozen runways at Williams Field on the McMurdo Ice Shelf.
-Moreover, the annual sealift of a cargo ship and fuel tanker rely upon the sound as a supply route to the continent's largest base, the United States' McMurdo Station.
+Aircraft transporting cargo and passengers land on frozen runways at Williams Field on the McMurdo Ice Shelf.
+Moreover, the annual sealift of a cargo ship and fuel tanker rely upon the sound as a supply route to the continent's largest base, the United States McMurdo Station.
 Both the U.S. base and New Zealand's nearby Scott Base are on the southern tip of Ross Island.